Asif-Ejaz/adaptivefer/README.md

   </tbody>
 </table>

-### Target Domain Accuracy Results
+### Target Domain Dataset Results

 In our experimentation, we first evaluated our classifiers (VGG16 and ResNET18) on target domain without doing any kind of domain adaptation.
-The baseline results for the classifiers used are provided in following table
+The baseline results for the classifiers used are provided in the following table:

 <table class="table table-bordered">
   <thead class="thead-dark">